 The SEND code of practice (within the Act) provides detailed statutory guidance for education, health and care services and makes explicit the need for joint commissioning, integrated support across agencies and access to personal health budgets, as well as giving parents/carers and young people a greater say in their own care and support.

-You can watch the film below to hear what the changes mean and how young people and their families get more of a say in their support.
+Watch the film below to hear how young people and their families get more of a say in their support.